369gtech/Destiny-Of-The-Universe-Missions/README.md

   <p></p>
     <li>Sustainable Missions</li>
   <p></p>
   <p>Sustainable Missions are interconnected with all the missions.
-Here you will be able to complete missions to construct your sustainable energy systems (solar power and zero point energy), products (eco-tech), offer services (efficiency and planning) and waste management (life-cycle qcode system) while also earning certificates, earn carbon emissions for which you will be able to trade those carbon emissions and display your carbon footprint.
+Here you will be able to complete missions to construct your sustainable energy systems (solar power and zero point energy), products (eco-tech), offer services (efficiency and planning) and waste management (life-cycle Qcode system) while also earning certificates, earn carbon emissions for which you will be able to trade those carbon emissions and display your carbon footprint.
 Some NFT's gained through missions will be able to be attached to items within the game like the sustainable energy system to power portals, vehicles, mining and farming operations and so on which will earn you in game currency, NFT's, certificates, earn carbon emissions which can be traded so there are many opportunities for sustainable products and services to add value to the game.</p>
   <p></p>
  </ul>